yii2tech/ar-search/README.md

 <?php ActiveForm::end(); ?>
 ```

+Attribute labels and hints are also inherited from the 'slave' model.

 The main method of [[\yii2tech\ar\search\ActiveSearchModel]] is `search()`.
 It loads filter attributes
 from given data array, validates them an creates a [[\yii\data\ActiveDataProvider]] instance applying
 own attributes as a query filter condition.